nophead/NopSCADlib/readme.md

 * To get the parameter values make the GUI window square, pose the view with the mouse and then copy the viewport parameters from the Edit menu and paste them into the pose invocation.
 * Two `pose()` modules can be chained to allow different poses for exploded and assembled views.

+The `pose_stl()` module allows an STL child to be posed for its rendered image used in the readme for the project.

 [utils/core/bom.scad](utils/core/bom.scad) Implementation.

 [tests/BOM.scad](tests/BOM.scad) Code for this example.